 This one act of putting pen to paper has led to my book currently being edited and submitted to a publisher.
-An opportunity to write on an ongoing basis to for one of Canada’s largest investment real estate magazines, REINLife, in April 2018 will launch a Podcast show, and continue to post blogs twice a week providing actionable content regarding investment real estate.
+An opportunity to write on an ongoing basis for one of Canada’s largest investment real estate magazines, REINLife, in April 2018 will launch a Podcast show and continue to post blogs twice a week, providing actionable content regarding investment real estate.

 I thank each and everyone who has supported reading my blogs; you have no idea how grateful I am for your support.